 Have some leftover beef stew meat?
 Check out my 16+ Easy Stew Meat Recipes That Aren't Just Beef Stew for more delicious recipes to cook!

-So the next time you're looking for a warm, comforting stew or something a bit out of the ordinary, make this delectable Yukgaejang recipe!
-Who knows, it might just be your favorite new recipe!
+So the next time you're looking for a warm, comforting stew or something a bit out of the ordinary, make this delectable Yukgaejang recipe.
+Who knows, it might just be your new favorite.

 ★ Did you make this recipe?
 Don't forget to give it a star rating below!
 Just click on the stars in the recipe card to rate.
 Don't forget to pin this recipe for later!